sortiz4/zero/README.md

 # Zero
-Zero is a security-focused command line utility that permanently erases files by overwriting file contents with zeros before removal, preventing potential data recovery.
+`zero` is a security-focused command line utility that permanently erases files by overwriting file contents with zeros before removal, preventing potential data recovery.